xiuql/BDSIM4CEPC/manual/source/installation.rst

 .. [#ncoresnote] If your computer supports hyper-threading, you can use twice the number of
 		 cores with the ``make -jN`` command.
-Ie a computer has 4 cores and supports hyper-threading, can suuport up to ``make -j8``.
+Ie a computer has 4 cores and supports hyper-threading, can support up to ``make -j8``.
 Exceeding this number will result in slower than normal compilation.